center-for-threat-informed-defense/attack-powered-suit/README.md

 2. Make sure "Developer mode" is enabled.
 3. Click "Load unpacked" and select the `attack_powered_suite/src` directory.
 4. The extension will appear in the extension list and is now usable.

+### Upgrading ATT&CK

+To upgrade the extension to use a newer version of ATT&CK, there are a few changes that need to be made:

+* `fetch-attack.js`: update `attackUrls`

 ## Notice